John school: First Offender Prostitution Program (FOPP)

-The first comprehensive John school program was started in San Francisco in 1995 by the San Francisco District Attorney's Office and Norma Hotaling and was known as the First Offender Prostitution Program.
+The first comprehensive john school program was started in San Francisco in 1995 by the San Francisco District Attorney's Office and Norma Hotaling and was known as the First Offender Prostitution Program.
 The San Francisco District Attorney’s Office collaborated with the San Francisco police department and the non-profit, Standing Against Global Exploitation in the creation of the FOPP.
 These organizations shared the beliefs that the practices of the sex trade were harmful to society and that the policies put in place to address and fight the crime of prostitution weren’t effective.

 The First Offender Prostitution Program featured a curriculum that was divided into six sections: “Prostitution Law and Street Facts, Health Education, Effect of Prostitution on Prostitutes, Dynamics of Pimping, Recruiting, and Trafficking, Effect of Prostitution on the Community and Sexual Addiction”.
 The program met once a week for sessions for up to ten sessions.
 Participants of FOPP were required to pay a fee to enroll which partially went to the running of the school and partially went to nearby programs that assisted survivors of sex work.

 Prevalence

 John schools have been established across the United States, in Canada, South Korea and in the United Kingdom.
-More than 15 John schools have emerged in the United Kingdom since the first British john school in Leeds which was led by Julie Bindel and opened in 1998.
+More than 15 john schools have emerged in the United Kingdom since the first British john school in Leeds which was led by Julie Bindel and opened in 1998.
 As the term 'john' is rarely used in the United Kingdom, John schools are referred to by several different names including kerb-crawling rehabilitation schemes or kerb-crawling awareness schemes.
 The proceeds from a john school in Toronto, Ontario, Canada finance an eight-week life skills-based course for prostitutes run through Streetlight Support Services.

 In the US, as of 2012 around 58 John Schools had been established in cities dealing with problems of high rates of prostitution.
 The earliest cities to have followed the footsteps of San Francisco were Grand Rapids, Minneapolis, Rochester, and West Palm Beach.
 These newly established schools modeled their curriculum after the First Offender Prostitution Program of San Francisco, simplifying altering parts to fit their specific locations such as the specific laws and policies taught to participants.

 John schools all had the same objective of fighting prostitution by educating buyers but their layouts slightly differed from each other.
-Some schools acted as diversion programs, dismissing the criminal charges of participants upon completion while others were assigned to arrested buyers as part of their sentencing.
+Some schools acted as diversion programs, dismissing the criminal charges of participants upon completion, while others were assigned to arrested buyers as part of their sentencing.
 Programs also varied in the number of sessions required for completion and how often sessions were as some schools met weekly or monthly or bi-monthly.
 Fee requirements for schools ranged from about $0 to $1,500.
-Some schools had larger fees in order to allocate a portion of the money to programs that helped sex workers get out of the trade while others just collected enough money in fees to simply run their program.
+Some schools had larger fees in order to allocate a portion of the money to programs that helped sex workers get out of the trade, while others simply collected enough money in fees to simply run their program.